friedelschoen/fiss/readme.md

 ### `finish`

 This file is executed after `run` or `stop` with an unchanged environment (thus `root`).
-This file is useful for e.g. cleaning up files which is not permitted by the user specified in `user`.
+It's useful for e.g. cleaning up files which is not permitted by the user specified in `user`.

 ```sh
 #!/bin/sh